General Plan Update Program

 - Other Resources

 The County is comprehensively updating the General Plan.
-The Los Angeles County 2035 General Plan provides the policy framework for how and where the unincorporated County will grow through the year 2035 while recognizing and celebrating the County’s wide diversity of cultures, abundant natural resources, and status as an international economic center.
+The Los Angeles County 2035 General Plan provides the policy framework for how and where the unincorporated County will grow through the year 2035, while recognizing and celebrating the County’s wide diversity of cultures, abundant natural resources, and status as an international economic center.
 Comprising approximately 2,650 square miles, unincorporated Los Angeles County is home to over one million people.
-The Los Angeles County 2035 General Plan accommodates new housing and jobs within the unincorporated area in anticipation of population growth in the County and the region.
+The Los Angeles County 2035 General Plan accommodates new housing and jobs within the unincorporated areas in anticipation of population growth in the County and the region.
 The General Plan Update effort includes goals, policies, implementation programs, and ordinances.

 The General Plan anticipates growth and will guide development in the unincorporated areas of Los Angeles County through the year 2035.
 Major policies include: